-Section NL1 Ch.314150 - 31600 Derbeth - Tulloch Road
+Section NL1 ch314800 - 316000 (Derbeth - Tulloch Road)

-RPH1 would be directly affected by construction activities and the operational carriageway at North Kingswells Junction in Section NL1.
+5.2.1 RPH1 would be directly affected by construction activities and the operational carriageway at North Kingswells Junction in Section NL1.
 However no reptiles were recorded in this area and the suitability of RPH1 for reptiles is low.
-The habitat is of less than local ecological value so isn't expected to be of importance to reptiles.
-There may still be reptiles using this habitat but the chance of them being present is low.
-Therefore direct mortality is assessed as being of Negligible magnitude and significance.
+The habitat is of less than local ecological value so not expected to be of importance to reptiles, and the chance of reptile presence is low.
+Therefore potential direct mortality is assessed as being of Negligible magnitude and significance.

-The development of North Kingswells Junction would result in the partial loss of an area of low suitability reptile habitat (RPH1).
-The operational phase of the main carriageway to the west of RPH1 would increase severance effects and further isolate suitable areas of reptile habitats within Section NL1.
-However no reptiles were recorded therefore habitat severance/loss is assessed as being of low negative with an impact significance of Minor.
+5.2.2 The proposed scheme would result in the partial loss of an area of low suitability reptile habitat (RPH1) (refer to Table 11 in the Terrestrial Habitats report (Appendix A10.1) for information regarding specific habitat loss).
+The operational phase of the main carriageway to the west of RPH1 would increase severance effects and further isolate suitable areas of reptile habitats within

+Section NL1.
+However no reptiles were recorded therefore habitat severance/loss is assessed as being of low negative potential magnitude with an impact significance of Negligible.

-5.2.3 The effects of disturbance and pollution are unlikely to result in an observable positive or negative impact on the reptile populations, as the populations are already small and isolated if present.
-This impact is therefore considered to be of Negligible magnitude and significance.
+5.2.3 The effects of disturbance and pollution are unlikely to result in an observable impact on the reptile populations, as the populations are already small and isolated if present.
+This potential impact is therefore considered to be of Negligible magnitude and significance.

-Section NL2 Ch.31600 - 317400 SAC Craibstone
+Section NL2 ch316000 - 317400 SAC Craibstone

-Two areas of low suitability reptile habitat (RPH4 and 5) would be directly affected by construction activities by means of the main AWPR carriageway and the A96 Junction.
-However, no reptiles were recorded in this area and the suitability of RPH4 and 5 for reptiles is low.
+5.2.4 Two areas of low suitability reptile habitat (RPH4 and RPH5) would be directly affected by construction activities by means of the main AWPR carriageway and the A96 Junction.
+However, no reptiles were recorded in this area and the suitability of RPH4 and RPH5 for reptiles is low.
 Therefore direct mortality of reptiles is unlikely but due to their cryptic nature populations of reptiles may have been unrecorded and present in these areas.
-Therefore, direct mortality is assessed as being of low negative magnitude and Minor significance.
+Therefore, potential for direct mortality is assessed as being of low negative magnitude and Minor significance.

-- The road construction within Section NL2 would result in the total permanent loss of RPH5 (south of the A96 Junction).
-In addition RPH3 and 4 are not directly impacted by road construction however these areas would be affected by the operational scheme through severance of likely dispersal routes Green Burn and Gough Burn and associated riparian habitats. - No reptiles were recorded in Section NL2 therefore the effects of habitat loss/severance are unlikely to result in an observable positive or negative impacts.
-Habitat loss/severance as a result of this is assessed as being of low negative with an impact significance of Minor.
+- 5.2.5 The road construction within Section NL2 would result in the total permanent loss of RPH5 (south of the A96 Junction) and the partial loss of habitat within RPH4.
+In addition RPH3 would not be directly impacted by road construction however RPH3 and 4 would be affected by the operational scheme, through severance of likely dispersal routes between Green Burn and Gough Burn and associated riparian habitats.
+The Terrestrial Habitats report (Appendix A10.1) provides information regarding specific habitat loss. - 5.2.6 No reptiles were recorded in Section NL2 therefore the effects of habitat loss/severance would be unlikely to result in an observable impacts.
+Habitat loss/severance as a result of this is assessed as being of low negative potential magnitude with an impact significance of Minor.

 5.2.7 The effects of disturbance and pollution are unlikely to result in an observable positive or negative impact on the reptile populations, as the populations are already small and isolated if present.
-This impact is therefore considered to be of Negligible magnitude and significance.
+This potential impact is therefore considered to be of Negligible magnitude and significance.

-Section NL3 Ch.317400 - 322600 A96 - Nether Kirkton
+Section NL3 ch317400 - 322600 (A96 - Nether Kirkton)

-RPH 7-13 would be directly impacted by road construction.
+5.2.8 RPH 7-13 would be directly impacted by road construction.
 These areas comprise habitats that are of low to high suitability for reptiles; however no reptiles were recorded in Section NL3.
-The direct mortality of reptiles is unlikely in areas of poor habitat but small populations may be persisting there.
-Activities relating to the construction of the scheme would result in the direct mortality of reptiles within these areas.
-Therefore, direct mortality is assessed as being of low negative magnitude and Minor significance.
+The direct mortality of reptiles is unlikely in areas of poor habitat but small populations may be present.
+Activities relating to the construction of the proposed scheme may result in the direct mortality of reptiles within these areas.
+Therefore, potential for direct mortality is assessed as being of low negative magnitude and Minor significance.